syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-yeoman-generator.md

 ![](/angular/GettingStarted/Images/windowerror.png)

-* To overcome this issue, modify the `Views/Home/index.cshtml` file is referred as below and refer `ej-themes` from `dist` folder.
+* To overcome this issue, modify the `Views/Home/index.cshtml` file is referred as below.

 {% highlight javascript %}